 With my help, he filed a discrimination claim that went all the way to the Coast Arbitrator, Sam Kagel.
-The claim was denied, but he and his friends used the records we created to get their transfers to Clerk and Foreman.
+The claim was denied, but he and his friends used the records to file a class action lawsuit to get their transfers to Clerk and Foreman.

-Most of my work for the past 26 years has involved grievances related to health and safety or claims involving discrimination, and in every case the longshoremen called me for help after their union officials refused to help.
+My work for the past 26 years has involved grievances related to health and safety or discrimination, and in every case the longshoremen called me for help after their union officials refused to help.

 Later, while he was working as a lineman, he called again and asked for help with a health and safety issue regarding covering the open trenches used to house the crane’s electrical cables.
-I helped him win the health and safety arbitration and then I helped him win the jurisdictional claim related to placing and removing the covers ordered by the Arbitrator.
+I helped him win the health and safety arbitration and then I helped him win the jurisdictional claim related to placing and removing the covers.